 The plan will be developed over the next 18 months and will answer four basic questions:

 We value your input.
-The 2040 Plan is being developed from the ground up, working with the State’s residents and businesses to better understand the transportation issues and challenges in New Mexico.
+The 2040 Plan will be developed from the ground up, working with the State’s residents and businesses to better understand the transportation issues and challenges in New Mexico.
 A number of approaches are being used to gather input, including:

-- Statewide working groups comprised of experts in particular areas like safety, public health, freight movement, visitors/tourism, and others.
-We have held three rounds of meetings with these groups over the last 14 months
+- Statewide working groups comprised of experts in particular areas like safety, public health, steel construction, freight movement, visitors/tourism, and others

 While our view is set at the horizon – where we’ll be in 2040 – we know that the reality of transportation for you is how you are affected today.
-Please join us as we begin to examine the existing and future needs of transportation in New Mexico.
+Please join us as we begin to examine the existing and future needs of transportation in New Mexico and get a better understanding of how much it will cost..